-Photographic Abstractions explore the intersections of art and science.
+Photographic Abstractions or Light Paintings are a cross media experiment between conceptual photography and abstract expressionist painting.
+A camera is used as a brush in space, capturing light, color and movement.
+They are 40x60” giclée on canvas, and explore the intersections of art and science.
 The artwork employs optics, color, and the physics of light to provide a fun, subjective, and abstract view of everyday reality.
 These abstractions are created entirely in camera without photo-processing software.
 Images are made by manipulating the camera lens and by making gestural movements with the camera in order to highlight the role of speed, color, and light in the process of abstraction.